mesosphere/dcos-commons/docs/pages/_includes/services/uninstall.md

 #### Debugging an uninstall

 In the vast majority of cases, this uninstall process goes off without a hitch.
-However in certain situations there can be snags along the way.
+However, in certain situations, there can be snags along the way.
 For example, perhaps a machine in the cluster has permanently gone away, and the service being uninstalled had some resources allocated on that machine.
-This can result in the uninstall being stuck, because that machine's resources never being offered to the uninstalling scheduler.
-In turn, the uninstalling scheduler will not be able to successfully the resources it has on that machine.
+This can result in the uninstall becoming stuck, because Mesos will never offer those resources to the uninstalling scheduler.
+As such, the uninstalling scheduler will not be able to successfully unreserve the resources it had reserved on that machine.

 This situation is indicated by looking at `deploy` plan while the uninstall is proceeding.
 The `deploy` plan may be viewed using either of the following methods:
 - CLI: `dcos {{ include.data.packageName }} --name={{ include.data.serviceName}} plan show deploy` (after running `dcos package install --cli {{ include.data.packageName }}` if needed)